 Imagine that you are a digital marketing pro.
 There are plenty of other digital marketing experts, both on LinkedIn and on other job boards.
 To make yourself stand out, you need to highlight things like:

-- Any special certifications or qualifications you earned while in school.
+- Any special certifications you earned while in school.

 - Your work experience in specific digital marketing niches or focuses.